ExpediaGroup/waggle-dance/README.md

     cp $WAGGLE_DANCE_HOME/conf/waggle-dance-server.yml.template $WAGGLE_DANCE_HOME/conf/waggle-dance-server.yml
     cp $WAGGLE_DANCE_HOME/conf/waggle-dance-federation.yml.template $WAGGLE_DANCE_HOME/conf/waggle-dance-federation.yml

 This sets up the default YAML configuration files which need to be customised for your use case.
-Now edit the property `remote-meta-store-uris` in `$WAGGLE_DANCE_HOM/conf/waggle-dance-federation.yml` and modify this to contain the URL(s) of the metastore(s) you want to federate.
+Now edit the property `remote-meta-store-uris` in `$WAGGLE_DANCE_HOM/conf/waggle-dance-federation.yml` and modify this to contain the URI(s) of the metastore(s) you want to federate.
 The sections below contain further details about the available configuration settings and should be used to  customise the rest of the values in these files accordingly.

 ### Server